XSEDE/Container_Tutorial/PEARC22/5_Ex 1 Part B - Docker Build.md

 # Day 1, Ex 1 Part B: Docker Build
 ## Build, Convert, and Run an HPC job with a Container

-First of all, the example files we'll be using are all available in `/opt/ohpc/pub/examples`.
+The example files we'll be using are all available in `/opt/ohpc/pub/examples`.
+We will be cloning the mandle-zoom-py directory with git in a moment.

 We'll be building an app that creates a gif file showing a 'zoom in' along a straight trajectory of the Mandlebrot set plotted in black and white.